 NOTE: Gas appliances located more than 2000 feet above sea level must be derated 4% per 1000 feet of total elevation and that variance in gas heating value and specific gravity require change in manifold pressure to obtain rating, it is mandatory that the input be adjusted at the installation site.
-All installations should be made as outlined in the latest edition of the National Fuel Gas Code ANSI Z223.1, section "Procedures To Be Followed To Place An Appliance in Operation".
+All installations should be made as outlined in the latest edition of the national code.
 Refer also to the "User's Information Manual" supplied with the unit for additional information on the gas furnace.